greg-fer/fw-nrfconnect-nrf-1/include/bluetooth/services/nus.rst

 Nordic UART Service (NUS)
 #########################

-The BLE GATT Nordic UART Service is a custom service that receives and writes data and serves as a bridge to the UART interface.
+The Nordic UART Service for |BLE| GATT is a custom service that receives and writes data and serves as a bridge to the UART interface.

-The NUS Service is used in the :ref:`peripheral_uart` sample.
+The NUS is used in the :ref:`peripheral_uart` sample.

 Service UUID
 ************